pytest-dev/pyfakefs/docs/usage.rst

   will just serve as a reference to the active fake filesystem.
 That means that changes done in the fake filesystem inside a test will remain there until the respective scope ends (see also :ref:`nested_patcher_invocation`).

+.. note:: To avoid unwanted side-effects, the patching is paused between the tests, even if the fixture is still active.

 .. _unittest_usage: